-Pacific Career and Technology High School fosters a warm, nurturing atmosphere that is conducive to learning, both on campus and at related activities.
+Vista Nueva High School fosters an atmosphere that is conducive to learning, both on campus and at related activities.
 The school places emphasis on the safety and well-being of everyone at the school and believes that students have a right to learn and teachers have a right to teach.
-School rules and policies, outlining dress code, attendance, school rules, and disciplinary procedures are sent home to parents and students each summer, and are printed in binder dividers.
-These rules are reviewed at the Student/Parent Orientation which occurs prior to enrollment and at Back to School Night.
+School rules and policies, outlining dress code, attendance, and disciplinary procedures are sent home to parents and students each summer.
+These rules are reviewed at the Student Orientation and Back to School Night.